Anterior Lumbar Interbody Fusion

 How Long is the Recovery after an Anterior Lumbar Interbody Fusion Procedure with the STALIF M TI device from Centinel Spine?

 The recovery time is typically 3 months to return to activities such as golf and recreational activities.
 Most patients are able to return to work after about 3 weeks though.

 To see the segment, “TIGER WOODS: REBORN“,Click this VIDEO LINK.

 How do I know if the Front Approach Lumbar Fusion is Right for Me?

 Only a Board Certified Spinal Surgeon can determine is you are a candidate for the STALIF M TI device and procedure.
-Dr. Gregory Keller of the Jacksonville Orthopedic Institute is the ONLY Board Certified Orthopedic Spine Surgeon in the NorthEast Florida region who is certified to perform the STALIF M TI procedure through Centinel Spine.
+Dr. Gregory Keller of the Jacksonville Orthopedic Institute is one of few surgeons to attain the comprehensive certification from Centinel Spine for Lumbar and Cervical procedures, including the STALIF M TI that Tiger Woods received.

-Dr. Keller is a board-certified Orthopaedic surgeon specializing in disorders of the spine.
-He received his medical degree from Vanderbilt University Medical School.
-He completed his orthopaedic surgery training at the University of Florida Health Science Center.
-His fellowship in spine surgery was completed with Shannon Stauffer, M.D. at Southern Illinois University Medical School.
-Dr. Keller is board certified by the American Board of Orthopaedic Surgery.
+Dr. Keller is a Board-Certified Orthopaedic Spine surgeon.
+He studied Medicine at the Vanderbilt University Medical School.
+He performed his orthopaedic surgery training at the University of Florida Health Science Center.
+He completed a fellowship in spine surgery with Shannon Stauffer, M.D. at Southern Illinois University Medical School.
+Dr. Gregory Keller is Board Certified by the American Board of Orthopaedic Surgery.

 JOI Physicians are currently offering ASAP fracture and injury care.
 This is a new option for patients who would like to avoid the emergency room if they have suffered a fracture or soft tissue injury.
 To learn more about this service, read this article about fracture and injury care.
 Make an appointment by calling (904)JOI-2000.